Website Credibility Checklist: 70+ Checks and a Handy Spreadsheet

 - On your product pages, display high-quality product images

-- In your articles, reference external respectable sources to back up your claims
+- In your articles, reference external credible sources to back up your claims

 - On your sales pages, show customer reviews or testimonials to – you guessed it – back up your claims